 The first phase extension of the Helsinki metropolitan area subway connects Ruoholahti to Matinkylä, Espoo.
-Upon completion, in August 2016, the West Metro will service over 100,000 passengers per day.
+Upon completion, in autumn 2017, the West Metro will service over 100,000 passengers per day.

 The objective that has been set for the architecture of the stations is to create distinctive identities for each station on both urban and interior scale.